 Whatever the gift, the most important thing you can do is show your deep grattitude for the thought and consideration given by your friends and family.
 Share a Christmas wish list that actually has things you care about, whether they can be bought from a store, or with time, or with just a show of support, and that would make getting on the same page about gifts a lot easier.

 Think deep about Christmas gift ideas that will make a difference in the long run for your little one.
 Can you start a 529 College Savings plan for family to contribute to?
 Add museum memberships, extracurricular classes, camps, or other educational opportunities?
 Can friends and famly commit to teach the little one a new craft or a sport?
 Make your child's wishlist one that allows givers to also create postiive memories with you and your family and you will get a lot less clutter and more wonderful moments for the little ones.
 DreamList makes that easy.
 Make a more meaningful family wish list in minutes.

 A Dream List is special wishlist you can share privately with friends and family.
 It allows you to save wish-items from any store, as well as big dreams, savings goals, and activities you want to do together.
 It's as easy as Pinterest!

 DreamList expands your wishlist options with memories, and big dreams, but shrinks the distance to friends and family by letting you see and contribute to the things what truly matter to the people who matter to you.
 Learn More

-We are in Open Beta (send us your thoughts!)DreamList is the first free, privacy-first, ads-free online wishlist and registry designed for families by families.
+"I wish this page could ... " (send us your thoughts!)DreamList is the first free, privacy-first, ads-free collaborative online wishlist and registry designed for families by families.